 Pistachios are seeds that are grown on the pistachio tree, which is native to Central Asia and the Middle East.
 They can be recognized by their green tint and their beige-colored shell.
 The pistachio is related to the cashew, another popular culinary seed.
 Pistachios are consumed with higher frequency in Asian and Middle Eastern countries—the Chinese consume twice as many per year as Americans!

 Many emerging diets are focusing on consuming more whole foods and less processed foods.
 Whole30 and paleo diets, for instance, follow that we should revert back to eating a diet similar to what was eaten by our prehistoric ancestors.
 Regardless of popular diets, research is pointing to the fact that the less processed a food is, the better it is for us.
 Whole foods in their natural state tend to be higher in nutrients, while more processed foods tend to be high in calories but lacking any real value to our bodies.

 Pistachios go through very little processing from the time they are picked off the tree to the time we purchase them ready to eat at the supermarket.
-They are often eaten whole or ground up to be used in deserts or salads, but their nutrition remains intact.
-Pistachios are an extremely nutrient dense food, and offer more fiber, protein, and minerals per serving than many other nuts or seeds.
+They are often eaten whole or ground up to be used in desserts or salads, but their nutrition remains intact.
+Pistachios are an extremely nutrient-dense food and offer more fiber, protein, and minerals per serving than many other nuts or seeds.